 How Far Back Does a Criminal Background Check Go?

-Those wondering how far back does a criminal background check go are likely undergoing a pre-employment or tenant check.
+Those wondering how far back a criminal background check goes are likely undergoing a pre-employment or tenant check.
 However, as discussed above, there are tons of different kinds of background checks, many of which have their own unique rules.

 How Far Back Do Federal Background Checks Go for Employment?